 On the other hand, you could offer him less and see if he happens to be short of work at present and might cut you a break.
 It never hurts to ask, and you might save as much as $5,000.
 But come off your lowball price quickly if you’re trying to hire someone with impeccable credentials and great references.
 You don’t want to offend him (or her) right at the start of what will be one of the closest and most important relationships you’ll ever form.

 Where can I find a Barndominium Builder?

 Ask around.
 If there are other barndominiums in your county, bake a whole bunch of brownies and show up at their doors with an open countenance and honest questions about how each of your soon-to-be neighbor barndo owners got theirs built — both the successes and the obstacles that cropped up during their build.
 Be courteous in your interrogation — most owners will be happy to share their knowledge.

 And eventually, you’ll be tempted to ask the “c” word — “What did your barndo cost?”
 Be careful here.
 Some owners will not have had the benefit of this checklist to follow and will have unknowingly paid way too much for their barndo or for the services of the construction foreman they’re recommending.

 If this is the case, and you can compute their markups in your head during the conversation, don’t blurt out, “Well, that’s ridiculous.
 You paid too much.”
 You’ll be shown the door, as well you should.
-Remember: you’re there to gain insights, not to pass judgement.
+Remember: you’re there to gain insights, not to pass judgment.